liehendr/xadf/README.md

 My dotfiles repository, managed with [bare git and alias method](https://news.ycombinator.com/item?id=11071754), implemented as a custom controller script ([`xadf`](.local/bin/xadf)) that also function as a standalone installation script to replicate my dotfiles configuration to any unix home directory with bash.
 Also features a number of custom bash functions (the [`$xadfmods`](.local/xadf/)) either for my use or just for fun.

+> **Note for forkers:** It is not recommended to use my setup right away.
+You should at least inspect the scripts and configuration files of my setup.
+Maybe you'd be more interested in the main `xadf` script, how it manages dotfiles at home directory, what to change if you're forking this repository (or `xadf` specifically) or its installation steps.
+In that case you may wish to jump to [Code Design of xadf](#code-design-of-xadf) for an overview of `xadf` code structure, [Installation](#installation-of-xadf) on how to install `xadf` and use it to manage your dotfiles with git, or even reading through `xadf`'s [technical specifications](#implementing-bare-git-with-alias-method-as-a-helper-script).

 [TOC]

 # Introduction

 Since 6 February 2023, I've been looking for a way to conveniently manage my dotfiles with git version control.
 The question remains on how to properly do it?
-The options are either using [stow](https://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html), or bare git and alias method (see [archlinux wiki page on dotfiles](https://wiki.archlinux.org/title/Dotfiles).
+The options are either using [stow](https://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html), or bare git and alias method (see [archlinux wiki page on dotfiles](https://wiki.archlinux.org/title/Dotfiles)).

 After testing the `stow` methods in 13 February 2023, I concluded that it provides only marginal improvements at the expense of symlinking in home directory and complicated setup (manually copy config files and recreate the directory tree for each stow packages).
 The bare git and alias method seems simpler, directly work at home directory instead of a separate folder, avoids symlinking, and we can selectively decide which file to track. ([The set up](https://gitlab.com/Siilwyn/my-dotfiles/tree/master/.my-dotfiles)) seems to be simpler too.